bms5213-F2021/bms5213-F2021.github.io/docs/lectures/week3.md

 In several examples last week we calculated specific statistics for a sample such as the sample mean, a sample proportion, the sample probability of success, etc. In these cases, these were what are called *point estimates* for the corresponding population parameter. *Point estimates* involve specific numbers rather than an interval or a range.
 We are estimating the population parameter from the observed statistic.
 Point estimates are often notated as the summary stat or parameter's greek letter with a hat on it.
 But these point estimates do not reflect any uncertainty we have in the estimate, and we should have some uncertainty because we are estimating from a sample rather than looking at the population itself.

 *Confidence Intervals* (CI) are one means of communicating this uncertainty.
 Rather than a specific value, a confidence interval is a range of values.
 A confidence interval is a *point estimate* +- a *margin of error*.
-The margin of error is found by using a *confidence level*, the *standard deviation*, and the *number of samples*.
+The margin of error is found by using a *critical value* (which is related to a *confidence level*), the *standard deviation*, and the *number of samples*.
   * Specifically, the *confidence level* of a confidence interval is the probability 1 - alpha that the confidence interval actually does contain the population parameter, assuming the estimation process is repeated a large number of times.
     * *alpha* is also known as the *significance level*
   * If known, the population's standard deviation is used; otherwise, the sample's point estimate of the standard deviation should be used.